Down below, in the Assets section, create an Animator Controller by following: Right-click --> Create --> Animation --> Animator Controller

 This animation will play first upon initiating gameplay.

-From here on out, even though we won't make explicit node connections, we will still place all of our animations here (starting with idle animation first).
+From here on out, even though we won't make explicit node connections, we will still place all of our animations here (starting with the idle animation first).

 To access our animations, double-click on the updated_assets folder.